ncsa/puppet-profile_slingshot/README.md

 The slingshot::fm module configures and the Slingshot fabric manager.

-* It configures nginx and php dnf modules to the correct version
+* It configures nginx dnf modules to the correct version
 * Installs the fabric manager and various components
 * Places certificates
 * Opens ports